lpereira/gomoku/README.md

 At first, a stop-the-world-mark-and-sweep garbage collector, with collection happening at allocation phase, when there's no more heap space available.

 This will most likely be custom made, but experimnents with existing collectors might be performed -- if they're adequate, there will be no need to write (or modify) one.

 ## Will it use the Go standard library?

 At first, yes, as that's what we already have.
 However, it's very likely that a lightweight library will be written for embedded devices.
+Not everything should be written from scratch, though; some parts from the standard library might be cherry-picked.

 ## What's necessary to have this actually work?